 Representing Fiduciaries To Enforce Estate Planning Documents As The Least Restrictive Alternatives To Guardianship

-Even if estate planning documents are in effect, a guardianship proceeding may still be filed.
+Even if valid estate planning documents are in effect, a guardianship proceeding may still be filed.
 Under Florida law, if there is a “least restrictive alternative to a guardianship,” the appointment of a guardian, and the expense related thereto, can be avoided.
-A proper estate plan that establishes a Durable Power of Attorney, Healthcare Directive, Living Will and Trust is a least restrictive alternative to a guardianship a defense to the guardianship proceeding.
+A proper estate plan that establishes a durable power of attorney, health care directive, living will, and a trust is a least restrictive alternative to a guardianship and a defense to the guardianship proceeding.

-Whether you are seeking an elder law attorney to assist with your unique legal issues, wish to avoid guardianship, need assistance to protect a family member or other elderly person from a predator, neighbor, “friend,” caretaker or relative or must initiate or defend a guardianship proceeding, the attorneys at Lyons, Beaudry & Harrison, P.A. have the experience and skill required to resolve your legal issues.
-Call us at 941.444.6407 or contact Lyons, Beaudry & Harrison, P.A. online.
-Our office is conveniently located on Main Street in downtown Sarasota, Florida with ample parking available.
+Whether you are seeking an elder law attorney to assist with your unique legal issues, wish to avoid guardianship, need assistance to protect a family member or other elderly person from a predator, neighbor, “friend,” caretaker or relative, or must initiate or defend a guardianship proceeding, we, at Lyons, Beaudry & Harrison, have the skill, knowledge, and experience required to resolve or litigate your legal issues.
+We represent clients for guardianship proceedings brought in Sarasota County and Manatee County, which includes the communities of Sarasota, Bradenton, Venice and Lakewood Ranch.